kitchell/DeepLearningTutorial_LBspectrum/Introduction.md

 # Introduction to Deep Learning
 ### Tutorial for applying 'Deep Learning' neural networks to the Laplace Beltrami shape data

-In this tutorial we will show how to implement several different types of neural networks for classification with the shape descriptor computed by the Laplace Beltrami operator.
-We will be using the Keras library in Python with a Tensorflow backend.
+In this tutorial, I will demonstrate how to implement several different types of neural networks for classification with the shape descriptor computed by the Laplace Beltrami operator.
+I will be using the Keras library in Python with a Tensorflow backend.

 First we need to cover some basic information and terms.